 - 6.1.
 All OAT academies want children to feel confident and curious and to behave compassionately to those around them.
 These qualities should be nurtured and modelled by all staff.
-Staff can reinforce the behaviour curriculum in every interaction they have with children by: - Modelling what positive relationships look like, in their interactions with all members of the academy community - Acknowledging and praising behaviour that meets the expected standard - Giving children clear reminders about what the consequences of their actions will be if they don't meet behavioural expectations - Being clear and consistent in the use of sanctions - 6.2.
-Children will also be taught explicitly and regularly about behaviour through: tutor time, PSHE, citizenship education, SMSC, assemblies, mentoring and other relevant strategies. - 6.3.
-Any children who join mid-term will be given information about the academy behaviour system and their understanding of this will be monitored by pastoral team tutor, class teacher and Head of Year.
+Staff can reinforce the behaviour curriculum in every interaction they have with children by: - Modelling what positive relationships look like, in their interactions with all members of the academy community

+- Acknowledging and praising behaviour that meets the expected standard - Giving children clear reminders about what the consequences of their actions will be if they don't meet behavioural expectations - Being clear and consistent in the use of sanctions - 6.2.
+Children will also be taught explicitly and regularly about behaviour through the form time behaviour curriculum which teaches behaviour for learning expectations and behaviour for community expectations.
+This explicitly identifies the expectations of behaviour and why these behaviours are important to their academic success. - 6.3.
+Any children who join mid-term will be given information about the academy behaviour system and their understanding of this will be monitored by their Form Tutor.